 It’s about taking the time to really sit and be present with your friends and family, without the distractions of pinging cell phones.
 It’s about the joy – or oneg – of taking time out of your crazy week to stop, unplug and experience traditions that have helped keep our community together for thousands of years.

-When my kids were young, I was often excited for Shabbat to come but found Fridays overwhelming with all of the preparations.
-Sometimes, in a pinch, it can help to have a few shortcuts to make sure you get straight to the good stuff and don’t get bogged down in the details.
+When my kids were young, I was often excited to celebrate Shabbat but found Fridays overwhelming with all of the preparations.
+Sometimes, in a pinch, it can help to have a few shortcuts to make sure you get straight to the good stuff and don’t get bogged down in the details

-That’s why, for example, I sometimes use premade chicken stock in my chicken soup — because I’m more likely to make homemade chicken soup if I can get a little help along the way (see my husband’s recipe here).
+That’s why, for example, I sometimes use premade chicken stock in my chicken soup, because I’m more likely to make homemade Jewish chicken soup if I can get a little help along the way.

 Oneg translates from Hebrew as “the Joy of Shabbat,” but for me, Oneg is about more than just joy.
 It’s about connection.
 The kind of connection that comes from deep conversations or retelling stories so funny you cry.
 Connection that is only possible when you take a conscious break from the rest of your life and put your energy towards the people who matter most to you.